Close Icon

 1. The Victoria Inn

-Exceptionally popular with foodies, The Victoria Inn, winners of the 2019 Taste of the West Gold Award, is a fabulous place for a bite.
-A traditional, cosy pub through and through, the Victoria Inn has a welcoming open fire to warm you up during the winter, and the delightful garden is the ideal place to enjoy a relaxing drink in the summer sunshine.
+Exceptionally popular with foodies, the award–winning Victoria Inn is a fabulous place to eat.
+It is a traditional, cosy pub with a welcoming open fire to warm you up during the winter, and a delightful beer garden – the ideal spot for a relaxing drink in the summer sunshine.

 Delicious dishes include seafood platters, locally sourced fillet steak, and of course, fish and chips.
-Dogs are welcome and are even treated to their own menu of different light bites… including pigs’ ears!
-It’s no wonder the Victoria is one of the most popular pubs in Salcombe, for humans and their four-legged friends.
+Dogs are welcome too so it’s no wonder the Victoria Inn is one of the most popular pubs in Salcombe.

-Visit our blog on dog-friendly pubs in South Devon for more pubs that are suited for your furry companion.
+Visit our blog on dog-friendly pubs in South Devon for more pubs that are suitable for your furry companion.

 2. The Kings Arms

-The recently renovated Kings Arms in the heart of Salcombe, boast estuary views from its popular terrace.
-Soak up the sunshine in their ‘tropical beer garden’ or head upstairs to the cosy Boatswain area.
+The much loved Salcombe pub The Kings Arms is situated in the heart of the town and boasts estuary views from its popular terrace.
+Soak up the sunshine in their ‘tropical beer garden’ or head upstairs to the cosy Boatswain area in this Grade II listed historical building.
 Look forward to classic pub food along with local fish specials and Salcombe Meat Company steaks, and watch the world go by while sampling fine ale.

 3. The Fortescue Inn